-Animation films have characters or situations that could never happen in real life.
-They are often family-oriented films with imaginative stories that involve journeys, helping friends, settings in fantastic worlds.
+Animations have characters or situations that could never happen in real life.
+They are often family-oriented films with imaginative stories that involve characters making journeys to help friends, and may be set in fantastic worlds.

 - Elicit movie titles in English that fit into each category and write them on the board. - Brainstorm other movie genres and elicit a brief description of each.
-Possible answers include: action, biography, children's, crime/mystery, disaster, espionage/spy, family, western, and war.
+Possible answers include: action, biopic, children's, crime/mystery, disaster, espionage/ spy, family, Westerns, and war.